fiifa/fiifa/README.md

 <h3 align="center">About Me</h3>
 <div align="center">
-Hi, my name is Filip (fifa).
-One day I would like to learn programming.
+Hi, my name is Filip (fifa). <br> One day I would like to learn programming.
 I like pandas,  <br>
-McDonald's and technology.
-This is my fourth year on Discord.
+McDonald's and technology. <br> This is my fourth year on Discord.
 </div>

 <h3 align="center">Languages I am currently working on.</h3>